kerberos-io/virtual-rtsp/README.md

 ## Run container with Docker

-To run the container you can have to specify a couple of environment variables, and important load in a m4p which can be streamed (and looped) through a RTSP connection.
+To run the container you can have to specify a couple of environment variables.
+These will make sure the MP4 is loaded and streamed through a RTSP connection.

 ### Download MP4